 You want to save money, but you still want that amazing apartment.
 It’s a common issue that a lot of renters struggle with.
 Most financial planners recommend that you put aside at least 30 percent of your gross monthly income to pay for rent.
 But the reality is, individual finances vary — and it may be wise to save some of that cash.

 On one hand, you can already picture entertaining your friends in your envy-worthy new digs.
-On the other hand, you’ve got big dreams and you know saving now gets you to them faster.
+But on the other, you’ve got big dreams and you know saving now is how you achieve your goals.
 This classic dilemma comes down to one question — “What percentage of my income should go to rent?”
 Let’s dive in and see.

 The prevailing advice for how much you should spend on rent was 25-30 percent of your income.
 However, times have changed since the 60s-80s when these numbers were proposed.
 These days financial experts recommend following the 50/30/20 rule.